 After the breakup of Buffalo Springfield, Young signed a solo deal with Reprise Records (home of his colleague and friend Joni Mitchell), releasing his first album Neil Young in 1968.
 For his next album, Young recruited three young musicians from a band called The Rockets: Danny Whitten, Billy Talbot and Ralph Molina.
 These three took the name Crazy Horse, after the historical Native American figure of the same name.

-This signaled a new beginning for Young, which can be heard on the 1969 album Everybody Knows This Is Nowhere (which is one of this writer's all time favorite albums.
-If you've never heard it, I highly recommend it!).
+This signalled a new beginning for Young, which can be heard on the 1969 album Everybody Knows This Is Nowhere (which is one of this writer’s all-time favourite albums.
+If you’ve never heard it, I highly recommend it!).